 - Most do not get treatment, as only 25% seek help for alcohol addiction.

 Chronic Severe Alcoholic

-While the other types of alcoholics are not particularly likely to seek treatment, two-thirds of those in the chronic severe subtype reach out for professional help.
-As the most recent data shows, severe alcoholism is likely to result in significant disability.
+While the other types of alcoholics are not particularly likely to seek treatment, two-thirds3 of those in the chronic severe subtype reach out for professional help.
+As the most recent data1 shows, severe alcoholism is likely to result in significant disability and even end-stage alcoholism.
 This means that individuals in this subtype are likely to have difficulty functioning within the community.
 They may need help from multiple supportive services, such as housing and vocational training.
-Those who fall into lower income levels are also at increased risk of experiencing severe alcoholism.
+Those who fall into lower income levels1 are also at increased risk of experiencing severe alcoholism.